altruios/namshubettulpa/public/namshubettuple/redeye.md

 ~And this time Martha saw a ripple in the other gears around her~ ~The wavelike effect gave her some warning~
 "M::What's causing that?"
+"NT::$Efallapart:"
-*Kent only mimed 'things breaking down, breaking apart'* *They made their way through the gears*
+*They made their way through the gears*
 ~Each slip getting more jarring~
 ~Each time the gears fell further back~
-'He did say it would get worse.'
+'He did say - say? mime: mime it would get worse.'
 }
 {
 ~Martha could see stone walls fading in from the void~ "M::Where exactly are we?"
-~One of the gears to her left started flying toward her - twisting in the air~ *Kent jumped at her*
+*One of the gears to her left flew towards her - twisting in the air* *Kent jumped at her*
 *He knocked her to the backside of the gear*
 ~Opposite where the one flying at her would hit~